By accessing or using the operator's website and/or services, users understand and agree to the Terms & Conditions

-If suspicious activity is observed, monitored or recorded, the Operator may, but is not obligated to, request additional information from Users, including authenticating documents, and freeze any transactions pending the Operator’s review.
-Users are obligated to comply with these security requests, or accept termination of User`s access.
+If suspicious activity is observed, monitored, or recorded, the Operator may, but is not obligated to, request additional information from Users, including authenticating documents, and freeze any transactions pending the Operator’s review.
+Users are obligated to comply with these security requests or accept termination of User`s access.
 Users are required to notify the Operator immediately of any unauthorized use of the User’s password, or any other breach of security in written form by email.

-6.2 Safeguarding API keys
+6.2 Safeguarding API Keys

 The Operator may provide certain parties with access to specific data and information through the Operator’s API (Application Programming Interface).
 Users are free to use these in their original, unmodified, and unaltered state.
-Authorized User is responsible for maintaining adequate security and control of API tokens and/or API keys.
+Authorized User is responsible for maintaining adequate security and control of API tokens and/or API-keys.

-Additionally, the Operator may, in appropriate circumstances and at its discretion, suspend or terminate user`s access for any reason, including and without limitation: (a) attempts to gain unauthorized access to the site or providing assistance to others attempting to do so, (b) perform malicious hacking or overcoming software security features limiting use of or protecting any content, (c) usage of the services to perform illegal activities such as money laundering, illegal gambling operations, financing terrorism, or other criminal activities, (d) failure to pay or fraudulent payment for transactions, (e) unexpected operational difficulties, or (f) upon the request of law enforcement or other government agencies, if deemed to be legitimate and compelling by the Operator, acting at its sole discretion, (g) the creation or use of any account type (and/or profile type) without obtaining the prior explicit permission from the Operator, (h) distribution of instructions, software or tools for unauthorized purposes, (i) opening multiple account types (and/or profile types) for abusing the Bitcoin Cashier System, (j) copy or share the software source codes or the interface information, (k) to transfer the right to use the Operator’s system to unauthorized third parties for accepting digital cash.
+Additionally, the Operator may, in appropriate circumstances and at its discretion, suspend or terminate user`s access for any reason, including and without limitation: (a) attempts to gain unauthorized access to the site or providing assistance to others attempting to do so, (b) perform malicious hacking or overcoming software security features limiting use of or protecting any content, (c) usage of the services to perform illegal activities such as money laundering, illegal gambling operations, financing terrorism, or other criminal activities, (d) failure to pay or fraudulent payment for transactions, (e) unexpected operational difficulties, or (f) upon the request of law enforcement or other government agencies, if deemed to be legitimate and compelling by the Operator, acting at its sole discretion, (g) the creation or use of any account type (and/or profile type) without obtaining the prior explicit permission from the Operator, (h) distribution of instructions, software, or tools for unauthorized purposes, (i) opening multiple account types (and/or profile types) for abusing the system, (j) copy or share the software source codes or the interface information, (k) to transfer the right to use the Operator’s system to unauthorized third parties for accepting cryptocurrency.

-Termination is not the exclusive remedy for violations described above, and the Operator may elect to take further action against such Users.
+Termination is not the exclusive remedy for the violations described above, and the Operator may elect to take further action against such Users.

 6.4 Insufficient Activity

 The Operator reserves the right to deactivate Users of any account type (and/or profile type) if the users have been inactive for a period of 6 months or more, and/or to modify or discontinue the Operator’s site or services.
-Authorized User agrees that the Operator will not be liable to it or to any third-party for termination of their MCA or access to the site.
+Authorized User agrees that the Operator will not be liable to it or to any third-party for termination of their CA or access to the site.

 7. Purchaser Profile